novainsilico/nway/README.md

       // as long as you not explicitly provide an alias to them.
       , alias       : {}

-      // Used to force re-generation of packet files when nway version
+      // Used to force re-generation of bundle files when nway version
       // has change (as the options are used to generate global uniq id) , version     : require('../package.json').version